andyfischer/circa/docs/internal/change_events.md

 If Validate doesn't fail, Commit immediately follows.
 The Commit step isn't allowed to fail.

 The Commit step is also dispatched by the change event type.
 It consists of these steps:

-  1) Modify the relevant Blocks and Terms
+ 1. Modify the relevant Blocks and Terms
-    Also perform cascading changes (such as regenerating bytecode)
+   - Also perform cascading changes (such as regenerating bytecode)
-  2) Iterate on every allocated Stack to migrate across the change (see 'updating stack data')
+ 2. Iterate on every allocated Stack to migrate across the change (see 'updating stack data')

-Additionally, Commit receives a shouldProduceInverse flag.
+Additionally, Commit receives a generateInverse flag.
 If enabled, the Commit action should output a new change event which is the inverse of the change just performed.

+ Q: Will it be a problem for every change event type to know how to generate an inverse?

+ A: Probably not; in the easy case, the inverse can simply be a snapshot of affected block(s).

 UPDATING STACK DATA